eozkucur/dcstad/README.md

 * For TAD view on Android, right click and chose `Start Server`.
 * You can run both android and PC TAD view at the same time.
 * `Start Server` option is only required for the android app.
 * The TAD view is a borderless always-on-top window.
-You can drag it with `left click`.
+You can drag it with `left click`, and resize it with `right click & drag`.
 * `Left click` changes scale.
 * `Right click` changes the focused object.
 * Due to some issues with the DCS api, the whole route information cannot be retrieved.
 Instead, cycle waypoints once in the beginning of the simulation.